lleirborras/rails3-jquery-autocomplete/README.md

       autocomplete :brand, :name, :extra_data => [:slogan]
     end

+#### :full_model

+By default, your search will only return the required columns from the database needed to populate your form, namely id and the column you are searching (name, in the above example).

+Passing true to this option will return all column from the table.

+    class ProductsController < Admin::BaseController
+      autocomplete :brand, :name, :full_model => true
+    end

 #### :display_value

 If you want to display a different version of what you're looking for, you can use the :display_value option.